PPL » Navigation » Speed and Velocity

 (b) Ground Speed (GS);

-Ground Speed is the speed of an aircraft relative to the ground.
+Ground speed is the speed of an aircraft relative to the ground.

 (c) Indicated Airspeed (IAS);

-IAS is important for the consideration of aerodynamic performance.
+IAS is crucial for assessing aerodynamic performance.

 (d) Calibrated Airspeed (CAS);